caitie-gorham/jsFundamentalsQuiz/README.md

 This application does not currently meet the requirements of the assignment.
 With further work, I will add:
 * A way for the quiz to end when the time is up
 * A way to hide the buttons when the page first loads except for the "Start Quiz" button
+* Have high scores stored in local storage